Self-Cleaning System Boosts Efficiency of Solar Panels

 The inspiration for the EDS came to Mazumder more than a decade ago from an unlikely source: human lungs.
 He remembers thinking that the organs, outfitted with self-cleaning hairs that sweep dust up and out of the respiratory system, were “ingenious defense mechanisms.”
 He thought he could mimic that tidy biological system and apply it to other mechanisms.

 In 2003, NASA, whose scientists thought the technology could be used on future Mars missions to keep equipment free of cosmic dust, gave him a three-year, $750,000 grant.
 When that funding expired, a $50,000 Ignition Award from BU’s Office of Technology Development kept Mazumder’s research afloat while he searched for alternative funding.
 His big break came in 2010, when he gave a presentation on the EDS at an American Chemical Society conference in Boston.
-News of the technology spread through articles in such publications as the New York Times and the Britain’s Daily Telegraph.
+News of the technology spread through articles in such publications as the New York Times.

 Mazumder received a call from David Powell, a research and development manager at Abengoa Solar, a global pioneer in the construction of CSP (concentrated solar power) and PV (photovoltaic) power plants.
 The company operates the Solana Generating Station in Gila Bend, Ariz., and the soon-to-open Mojave Solar Project near Barstow, Calif.
 Each has the capacity to produce 280 megawatts—or the ability to power more than 100,000 homes.
 With at least two plants in desert locations, Abengoa was keenly interested in the success of the EDS and eager to test Mazumder’s prototypes.